Skip to main content

 How we handle your data at Bake

-Bake is based in Singapore, and complies with Singapore’s data protection law, the Personal Data Protection Act.
-Bake also complies with the GDPR and processes personal data of EU residents.
+Bake is based in Poland and complies with the country’s data protection laws, as well as the GDPR, and processes the personal data of EU residents accordingly.

-We collect your personal information as it is necessary to provide you with our services.
-It is our legal obligation to do so according to Singapore’s payment services regulations which requires us to verify your identity and comply with anti-money laundering (AML) measures.
+We collect and process your personal information as necessary for the provision of our services.
+This is a legal obligation, as we are required to verify your identity and comply with applicable anti-money laundering (AML) laws and regulations.

-We may also collect your information to enable us to provide certain services, improve our products and keep you informed of new developments (depending on your preferences).
+We may also collect your information in order to provide certain services, improve our products, and keep you informed of new developments, subject to your preferences.

-We treat customer data as highly confidential.
-We do not share it with third parties unless we are legally obliged to do so, such as for AML screening purposes.
-If Bake intends to share user data for business purposes, users will have the right to decide whether to do so.
+We treat customer data as strictly confidential and do not share it with third parties unless we are legally required to do so, for example for AML screening purposes.
+If Bake intends to share user data for business purposes, users will be informed in advance and will have the right to decide whether to consent.

 Cybersecurity

-Cybersecurity is a critical and primary concern for Bake platform and all Bake products.
-We have internal rules on access control and data management.
-User data is kept in industry standard secured storage.
-Team members are only allowed to access data that is necessary and commensurate with the tasks they are expected to perform.
+Cybersecurity is a critical priority for the Bake platform and all Bake products.
+We maintain internal policies on access control and data management, and user data is stored in industry-standard secure systems.
+Team members are only granted access to data that is necessary and proportionate to the tasks they are required to perform.

 Can you delete my personal data?